St James House

 • To enable tenants to explore move-on options when they are ready.

-• There is a commitment required to attend the weekly group session.
+• Residents will receive counselling as required and there is a commitment to attend the weekly group session.

 Housing costs are met by claiming Housing Benefit and Support Costs are met through a Supporting People contract.
 Residents pay a weekly service charge as a contribution to rental costs.